 The documentary shows us the daily life of a blogger with all the realism.
 Once, Josh Harris initiated an unprecedented experiment.
 More than a hundred artists settled in an underground bunker in the center of New York were filming everything that happened to them around the clock.

 This project was soon closed, but Harris decided not to stop there.
 This time, he decided to become the subject of an experiment by convincing his fiancée to put cameras around the house.
-This bold experiment ended sadly for Harris – he broke up with his fiancee, lost most of his fortune, and left New York.
-Director Ondi Timoner has been following the fate of Harris for a long time – the result was this picture, watching which every viewer can feel like Big Brother.
+This bold experiment ended sadly for Harris—he broke up with his fiancee, lost most of his fortune, and left New York.
+Director Ondi Timoner has been following Harris’s fate for a long time—the result was this picture, watching which every viewer can feel like Big Brother.

 If you want to see more movies about social media addiction – check out my Fall 2022 review.
 The film is about the story of what can be done to get your post viral.